CodinGame/codingame-sdk-playground/core-concepts/core-2-game-runner.md

 # The Game Runner

 The Game Runner lets you run your game locally during developement.
 It comes with a handy HTML package to watch each game's replay.
+The parameters you set to the Game Runner will not affect the final contribution.

 You can create your own AI for your game and use the Game Runner to connect it to your game's implementation.